RedHatInsights/frontend-components/doc/components/inventory.md

 <Route path='/systems' component={ ActiveSystems }/>
 ```

+**These examples ount on using insight's registry, if you are using different make sure that you pass along correct one and don't use `registryDecorator`**

 ## Usage of hot loading
 To load such inventory via chrome just call `window.insights.loadInventory` with dependencies and wait for it to load
 all data.